Bladder Cancer: Risk Factors

 Smoking is the biggest risk factor for bladder cancer.
 People who smoke are at least 3 to 4 times more likely to get bladder cancer as those who don't.

 When you smoke, cancer-causing chemicals called carcinogens damage cells in your bladder.
-Here's how.
 Carcinogens from smoke enter the blood through the lungs.
 The kidneys filter the blood to remove these carcinogens and send them into the urine.
 The urine goes to the bladder, where it's stored until you urinate.
 This causes carcinogens to be concentrated in the urine.
-They can damage the cells in the bladder.
+They can harm the cells in your bladder.
 Over time, these damaged cells may turn into cancer.